 The latest deal is a little different to those Merchant Capital has concluded previously.
 In this latest deal the parties have put milestones in place to allow the bank to grow its stake (the bank, he explained has already met its first milestone, so will be able to increase its stake).

-“We didn’t want to sell them like 23% in the business and then we say ‘right guys give us your clients’ and they don’t,” explains Girnum.
+“We didn’t want to sell them like 23% in the business and then we say ‘right guys give us your clients’ and they don’t,” explains Girnun.

 So, how does it work?

-Merchant Capital offers collateral-free merchant trade finance to small business, allowing clients to repay loans through technology embedded in point-of-sale machines.
+Merchant Capital offers collateral-free loans to small business, allowing clients to repay loans through technology embedded in point-of-sale machines.

 There are no fixed payment terms.
 A business owner could decide to pay off a loan in three months, or they could do it in three years — at the same cost.

-To recoup loan repayments the financier installs software on a borrower’s point-of-sale system that enables it to take a 10% cut on sales until the loan is paid back, in addition to any monthly loan repayments
+To recoup loan repayments the financier uses a function on the borrower’s point-of-sale system to enables it to take a 10% cut on sales until the loan is paid back.

 Added to this, by having access to a client’s sales, the financier is able to monitor a client’s monthly revenue and in so doing pre-empt any repayment challenges by sending out a mentor or calling up the client to assist.